Skip to content

 • 75% of the previous year’s global revenues.

 The amount of taxes equivalent to I.F.I.
-Paid outside France is deductible to this tax in France.
+Paid outside France on real estate located outside France is deductible to this tax in France.

-One of our chartered accountants is of course at your disposal to answer any question concerning this new tax that concerns any resident or non-resident who owns real estate in France.
+Our chartered accountants are of course at your disposal to answer any question concerning this new tax that concerns any resident or non-resident who owns real estate in France.

 Why not sign up for our newsletter!